folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/YAML/Readme.md

 ### Importing folio-r2-2021-workloads.yaml into the folio-r2 namespace does the following:

--Deploys 71 Workloads representing the folio q3 back-end, pulls the folioorg Docker containers for each.<br/>
+-Deploys 71 Workloads representing the Folio R2-2021 back-end, pulls the folioorg Docker containers for each.<br/>
 -Creates the 71 Workload's Service Discovery/DNS Records.<br/>
 -Those Workloads that connect to storage will be deployed as StatefulSets, one pod each.<br/>
 -The edge-sip2 Workload gets deployed as a DaemonSet, one pod on every K8s worker node.
 It also exposes hostport on 7052.<br/>